E-invoicing in France

 B2B e-invoicing in France

-New legislation 2026-2027: From 2026, companies in France will be required to send and receive electronic invoices through certified service providers called PDPs (Partner Dematerialization Platforms).
-This legislation will be phased in:
+New legislation 2026-2027: From 2026, French companies will be required to send and receive electronic invoices through certified service providers called Plateformes Agréées (PA), formerly known as PDPs (Partner Dematerialization Platforms).

 E-reporting

-Certified service providers: companies are required to select a certified PDP to process their e-invoices.
-These PDPs will process the invoices and report tax data directly to the French tax authorities.
+Certified Platforms (PA): Companies are required to use a certified PA for their e-invoicing.
+These platforms process invoices and report tax data directly to the French tax authorities.

 Impact for businesses